Repurposing an old garden shed is not a fun job but one certainly worth the effort, come along with me as I share this endeavor.

 Cleaning Up An Old Garden Shed

-Irritated with myself I began taking things out one by one.
+Irritated with my earlier decision to randomly toss whatever items needed to be stored inside.
+I began taking things out one by one.
 Stacking the garbage on one side and items to be stored on the other.

-Several trips to the garbage and lots of sweeping later it appeared I didn’t seem to make a dent in this behemoth of a mess.
+After several trips to the garbage and lots of sweeping later, it appeared I didn’t seem to make a dent in this behemoth of a mess.
 Before giving up for the day, I managed to find my pesticide and began spraying all the cobwebs and dark places.

 I did this of course terrified and doing my best to distract myself from the thought they would run out at me for having sprayed their homes.
 I would like to also admit my unreasonable fear of survivors who may await my return.